-Tswalu Tarkuni is the most exclusive property located in the Tswalu Kalahari.
+Tswalu Tarkuni lodge is the most exclusive property located in the Tarkuni Tswalu Kalahari Reserve.
 This separate, freestanding African dwelling is ideal for small groups and families, with accommodations for nannies and interconnecting rooms.
-Recently refurbished, Tswalu Tarkuni houses just five luxurious suites and encompasses a host of elegantly simple amenities, including a large private swimming pool opening to the remarkable scene of animals drinking at a nearby watering hole.
+Tswalu Tarkuni houses just five luxurious suites and encompasses a host of elegantly simple amenities, including a large private swimming pool opening to the remarkable scene of animals drinking at a nearby watering hole.

 Guests have a variety of safari options from which to choose at Tswalu Tarkuni.
 Aside from traditional game drives in private vehicles, resident donkeys Pedro and Don Juan ferry guests about in a traditional Kalahari cart.
 Tracking on horseback and on foot is also possible in the vast bush, with the Kalahari lion, cheetah, desert black rhinoceros, aardvark, honey badger, lynx, wild dog, a variety of antelope, and the ever-popular meerkats among some 80 species of game within view.
 Guests may also visit the community wellness clinic, preschool, and adult literacy center within the nearby village.
 Arrange a hot air balloon ride over the plain, participate in educational talks with resident ecologists, or trek to nearby archaeological sites where ancient Bushmen rock carvings have been discovered.
 With over 380 square miles to explore, the options are endless within the stunning and beautiful Tswalu Kalahari.Request Information